senserf/picos/README.txt

 Quick start and demo:

+Note: this file is obsolete, although it should basically work.
+PIP is now installed automatically when PICOS is "deployed".
+You should read the Installation document in the PICOS Docs directory and follow the instructions in there.

+You still have to install elvis separately (because it requires root access), so you can do step 1, once you have come here.

 1. Install the modified version of elvis.
 On Cygwin, just execute ./instelvis in this directory.
 On Linux, become root first and then do the same.